karun2328/inference_pipeline/README.md

+## Why this matters
+Production inference performance is often limited by runtime overhead, batching behavior, and hardware constraints—not just model architecture.
+This project isolates those factors empirically and shows why assumptions like “INT8 is always faster” or “TensorRT always wins” are hardware- and workload-dependent.

 # Inference Runtime Optimization Pipeline (GPU & CPU)

 This project presents an end-to-end **inference optimization and benchmarking pipeline** for Transformer models, focusing on **runtime behavior, batching effects, precision tradeoffs, and hardware-aware performance analysis**.